toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 You can bind any metadata value to formulas by clicking the formula button next to each field.

 ::: info
-Custom meta tags are only rendered for applications on a paid plan.
+Custom `og:*` meta tags are only rendered for applications on a paid plan.
 :::

 ## Head assets